MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 1. Visit [Windows 10 Update History](https://support.microsoft.com/help/4464619) to see which updates are available for your Windows image.
 1. In the upper left of the page, select your Windows 10 build.
 Select on, for example, Windows 10, version 1809.
 1. In the left-hand navigation, you see a section called **In this release**.
 This section shows the most recent LCU's KB number.
-Select on the latest KB name, which will take you to a KB article with some information about the release.
+Select on the latest KB name, which takes you to a KB article with some information about the release.
-1. On the KB article page, locate the link for the Microsoft Update Catalog and select the link.
-This takes you to the download page in the catalog.
+1. On the KB article page, locate the link for the Microsoft Update Catalog and select the link to open the download page in the catalog.
 1. Download the MSU package from the catalog and save it to C:\Packages on the IoT device.

 #### Install an update, simple method